MAHDTech/nix-config/README.md

 - A ZFS on root install on NixOS (NixOS & Home Manager)
 - A ChromeOS Debian Linux container (Home Manager only)
+- A WSL setup on Windows 11 (Home Manager only)

 ---